esper-io/dev-docs/docs/home/console.md

 Once you create a Group, you have the option to add devices from the **Default** group.
 To move devices, users can:

-- Click the checkboxe to the left of the device that needs to be moved.
+- Click the checkbox to the left of the device that needs to be moved.
 - Select all devices by clicking on the top checkbox.
 - Search for a particular device by enter device code via Search box.
 - Sort the device list by "last updated."